Medically Reviewed By: Aaron Horn, LMFT, MA

 - Emotional numbness, or lack of feelings

 These are signs that a person with Schizophrenia may be about to experience a psychotic episode.
-Some of these are also overlapping as symptoms of depression, but when you observe them in someone with Schizophrenia, it looks different.
+Some of these are also overlapping symptoms of depression.
+When you observe them in someone with Schizophrenia, it looks and feels different.

 Is Schizophrenia a dangerous diagnosis?